 COMMON AREAS: Guests are encouraged to make use of our spacious day rooms that include the original leaded glass library with tiled gas fireplace and large living room with six-foot grand piano.
 The back patio is the perfect place to relax and enjoy our magnificent summer weather, with long days and cool nights, low humidity and few bugs.

 Parking: We have space in the driveway for 5 cars.
 We encourage our guests to use the spots in front of the house on Prospect and Broadway if they are available, and the driveway as last resort, so it is hopefully available for checkins and late arrivals.
+Though we live in a neighborhood that has zone parking, it is a strange one of 4 hours from Noon to 6 AM as posted but is not enforced in the evening for cars parked after 6 PM as they do not work past 9 PM.
+So no need to worry when coming back in the evening.
 Not everyone gets a car as they are not needed by many.
 We will do our best to explain on arrival.
 There is no charge for parking.